akanuragkumar/question_listing/README.md

 # Question Listing App
-App for question_listing [GET, POST, PUT, DELETE] with auth.
+App for question_listing [GET, POST, PUT, DELETE] with auth enabled.
 ## Quickstart

 To work in a sandboxed Python environment it is recommended to install the app in a Python [virtualenv](https://pypi.python.org/pypi/virtualenv).